moebiussurfing/ofxSoundDevicesManager/README.md

 # OVERVIEW
 An **openFrameworks** add-on to provide audio basics to any ofApp.
 Easily handles and selects system sound devices.
 Currently working on Windows only, and for Input devices only.

-Note that will not work without [ofxSurfingImGui](https://github.com/moebiussurfing/ofxSurfingImGui), or using **ofxGui** instead!
+Note that it will not work without [ofxSurfingImGui](https://github.com/moebiussurfing/ofxSurfingImGui), or using **ofxGui** instead!
 For similar basic purpose you can use [ofxSoundDeviceManager](https://github.com/roymacdonald/ofxSoundDeviceManager) from **@roymacdonald** instead of this add-on.

 <details>
 <summary>WIP</summary>